Hook Methods

 async afterResultsProcessor?(results)

-This method is executed after processing the results: by the result constructor, filtering, and deduplication.
-The main use case is adding queries to the queue using the this.query.add method after applying custom filters, thus implementing link filtering for transitions (followlinks) for the scraper HTML::LinkExtractorHTML::LinkExtractor
+This method is executed after processing the results: result constructor, filtering, and unique identification.
+The main use case is to add requests to the queue using the method this.query.add after applying custom filters, which implements link filtering for navigation (followlinks) for the A-Parser